Physiotherapy News

 How can physiotherapy help vocal problems?
 Dysphonia and laryngeal massage.

 Singers, actors, public speakers, teachers and call centre staff often get problems with their voice.
-The need to be able to frequently project their voice in noisy environments can cause dysfunction in the vocal cords themselves, the muscles of the larynx or the muscles around the larynx.
-This can result in a loss of voice [...]
+The need to frequently project their voice in noisy environments can cause dysfunction in the vocal cords themselves, the muscles of the larynx or the muscles around the larynx.
+This can result in a loss of voice projection/resonance, loss of [...]

 By |January 18th, 2018|Larynx|0 Comments